LevSelector.com New York

 111111111111222222222222333333333333444444444444555555555555666666666666

-This day all field was finished by 2 pm ! ! !
+This day the whole field was finished by 2 pm !!!

-It took only 5 hours to do what before was taking 2 full days (16 hours) ! ! !
+It took only 5 hours to do the work which previously was taking 2 full days (16 hours) ! ! !

 This is more than 3 times faster !!